Keeys-App/keeysapp/frontend/src/components/blocks/README.md

   description="Enable plural forms for this key"
 />

-// С иконкой, purple темой и подсказкой при disabled (для AI функций)
+// With icon, purple theme and tooltip when disabled (for AI features)
 <CheckboxCard
   id="autopilot"
   checked={autopilot}